Perspectives for hyperon and hypernuclei physics

 The CSB effect is also seen in the $A=7, T=1$ hypernuclei: $^7_{\Lambda}$He($\alpha$+n+n+$\Lambda$), $^7_{\Lambda}$Li$^*$($\alpha$+p+n+$\Lambda$), and $^7_{\Lambda}$Be($\alpha$+p+p+$\Lambda$).
 Due to their cluster structures of $\alpha$+NN+$\Lambda$, it is possible to extract $\Lambda p$ and $\Lambda n$ binding energies from their $\Lambda$ binding energy difference: $\Delta B^{7}_{\Lambda{\rm n}}=B_{\Lambda}(^{7}_{\Lambda}{\rm He})-B_{\Lambda}(^{7}_{\Lambda}{\rm Li^*})=420\pm280$~keV and $\Delta B^{7}_{\Lambda{\rm p}}=B_{\Lambda}(^{7}_{\Lambda}{\rm Li^*})-B_{\Lambda}(^{7}_{\Lambda}{\rm Be})=100\pm90$~keV~\cite{HKSJLabE01-011:2012sgn}.
 This result indicates that $\Lambda$ is more strongly bound to a neutron than to a proton, which is contrary to the CSB effect in $^4_{\Lambda}$H and $^4_{\Lambda}$He, making the puzzle more complex.
 There is also a chance to study the CSB in the $A=6$ hypernuclei: $^6_{\Lambda}$H and $^6_{\Lambda}$He.
 However, the existence of $^6_{\Lambda}$H is still not verified, and the study of $^6_{\Lambda}$He is limited~\cite{Botta:2016kqd}.

 On the theoretical side, the CSB puzzle also exists~\cite{Hiyama:2009ki,Gal:2015bfa,Haidenbauer:2021wld,Le:2022ikc,Schafer:2022une}.
-The calculations of the $\Lambda$N interaction with $\Lambda\Sigma$ mixing can not explain the $\Lambda$ binding energy difference between $^4_{\Lambda}$H and $^4_{\Lambda}$He in their ground and excited states at the same time~\cite{Gazda:2016qva}.
+The calculations of the $\Lambda$N interaction with $\Lambda\Sigma^{0}$ mixing can not explain the $\Lambda$ binding energy difference between $^4_{\Lambda}$H and $^4_{\Lambda}$He in their ground and excited states at the same time~\cite{Gazda:2016qva,Schafer:2022une}.
 Conversely, this CSB effect can also constrain the scattering lengths of $\Lambda p$ and $\Lambda n$ and their interaction potentials~\cite{Haidenbauer:2021wld}.
 Within the $\alpha + \Lambda + N + N$ four-body cluster model, the structure of the $T=1$ iso-triplet hypernuclei, $^7_{\Lambda}$He, $^{7}_{\Lambda}$Li, and $^7_{\Lambda}$Be has been studied~\cite{Hiyama:2009ki}.
 It was pointed out that a difference of $-150$ keV between $^7_{\Lambda}$He and $^7_{\Lambda}$Be is expected to originate from the Coulomb force, suggesting that the difference in the $A=7$ hypernuclei system could be small~\cite{Hiyama:2009ki}.
 Ab-initio calculations within the no-core shell model predicted that the CSB value for the $A = 7$ system is small and agrees with the splittings deduced from the empirical binding energies within the experimental uncertainty~\cite{Le:2022ikc}.
 The computed CSB for the $A = 8$ doublet is somewhat larger than the experimental value available~\cite{Le:2022ikc}.